 As the track continues to descend, there are a few more rock outcrops that provide a view up and down the river.

 After about 1.3km, the track reaches the Great North Walk (Benowie Track): it descends to Berowra Waters to the east (left) and to an unnammed creek to the west (right).

 Eventually I’ll turn right to complete the loop, but first I’m heading down to Berowra Waters (or Franks Bight to be more accurate).
 The Great North Walk track descends steeply through a a gap in the rocks, and then along the base of the high cliffs.

 The track quickly reaches Berowra Creek, and follows the water as it heads towards the Berowra Waters Ferry.

 Just before the carpark (at the end of Kirkpatrick Way) is an unusual Aboriginal engraving site, which is on a vertical rock surface.
 While it’s close to the path, I would have walked past this many times and not realised it’s here.
 The carvings include a Baiame figure, and a seated Daramulum figure with an infant or small child on his lap on the left (although they are hard to make out).

-After traversing the carpark and crossing Berowra Waters Road – if you’re not in a rush, there’s a cafe on this side of Berowra Waters, or you can take the car ferry (no cost) to the other side of the river and have a coffee, beer or lunch at the Berowra Waters Fish Cafe.
+The route then traverses the carpark and crosses Berowra Waters Road – if you’re not in a rush, there’s a cafe on this side of Berowra Waters, or you can take the car ferry (no cost) to the other side of the river and have a coffee, beer or lunch at the Berowra Waters Fish Cafe.
 The track (now known as the Benowie Track) then plunges back into the bush, continuing along Berowra Creek.
 In the middle of the track is an engraving of a fish, which is of non-Aboriginal origin and thought to have been carved in the last fifty years.

 My last stop before turning back is Washtub Gully, which has two deep circular rock holes just before it reaches Berowra Creek.
 Supposedly early settlers in the area did their washing here, hence its name.